ae9is/ezsam/docs/src/usage.md

 * [Segment Anything](https://github.com/facebookresearch/segment-anything)
 * [Segment Anything HQ (SAM-HQ)](https://github.com/SysCV/SAM-HQ)

 For the best results use the biggest model your GPU has memory for.
 ViT = Vision Transformer, the model type.
-From best/slowest to worst/fastest: ViT-H > ViT-L > ViT-B > ViT-tiny.
+From best/slowest to worst/fastest: ViT-h(uge) > ViT-l(arge) > ViT-b(ase) > ViT-tiny.

 !!! note
     ViT-tiny is for SAM-HQ only, you must use the `--hq` flag.